djibe/Android-tutorials/README.md

 <hr>

 ## HTC One M7
-You can upgrade your HTC One M7 (Sprint or Verizon variants too) from stock (Android 4.3) to Android 8.1 Oreo / AICP 13.1
+You can upgrade your HTC One M7 from stock (Android 4.3) to Android 7.1 Nougat / Lineage OS 14.1

 Tutorial is here (13.400+ views) : https://forum.xda-developers.com/htc-one/general/guide-tutorial-htc-one-m7-stock-to-t3781366